th7mo/th7mo.com/git.md

 > [!NOTE]
 > This section will be explained when I actually included work trees in my own workflow.

-Git worktrees make branches root-level directories in the repository.
+Git worktrees make branches directories at the root of the repository.
 Instead of switching branches, just switch directories.

 ### Make a directory